-Unless otherwise stated in this SPD, the following rules apply to both active employees and retirees.
+Unless otherwise stated in this SPD or the applicable insurance policy/evidence of coverage, the following rules apply to both active employees and retirees.
 Generally, your provider will file your claim with the appropriate Claims Administrator.
 Under certain circumstances you must file your claim (e.g., for out-of-network claims or claims under Out-of-Area coverage).
 Once filed, all claims are subject to the following rules.